Dhavisco/ProductWeb/README.md

 ## Usage
 Open the application in your browser after starting the development server.

-- Adding a New Order:
+- Adding a Product to Cart:
-Select the meal from the menu.
-Enter the amount of meal item.
+Browse through the list of products.
+Select the desired product.
-Click on the Add Button.
+Click on the "Add to Cart" button.

-- Editing Order:
+- Editing Cart:
-Click on the cart at the top right corner.
+Click on the cart icon at the top right corner.
-Edit your order.
-Click on confirm button to confirm your order.
-- Checkout:
-Proceed to checkout.
-Input your details.
-Submit your order.
+Adjust the quantity of items or remove items as needed.
+Confirm the changes.

 ## Technologies Used